1. Mount Snowden

 Today, the facility is used as a short term operating reserve, which is switched on to compensate for a sudden increase in power demand (such as when kettles are turned on after a popular television programme finishes) or unexpected loss of a power station.

-Visitors are able to marvel at the scale of the facility and to venture deep inside the mountain’s network of tunnels to see the pumps and turbines in action.
-Tours last approximately 70 minutes.
-There is also a gift shop, café and soft play area.
+Visitors are able to marvel at the scale of the facility and until recently were able to venture deep inside the mountain’s network of tunnels to see the pumps and turbines in action.
+Sadly tours are not available at present due to a proposed refurbishment of the visitor centre.

 where?
 Electric Mountain, Llanberis, Snowdonia, Gwynedd.
 T: 01286 870636.
 MAP